alphagov/ai-publishing-feedback-experimentation/README.md

 ## Technical documentation

+You have two options for running the application - run it over the remote vector store (Qdrant collection) or populate a local collection and run over that.
+You can run locally either with docker from the command line, or using docker-compose to run everything with one command.

+### Running over remote collection (using Google Cloud Engine)
+Ensure you have the correct environment variables set (speak with the GOV.UK AI team), paying particular attention to the QDRANT_HOST variable, and ensuring the VM in GCE is running and populated.
+If so, you can run the application locally with
+`streamlit run app/main.py`

+If the collection on the VM has not been created/populated, you can simply run `python collection/create_collection.py` to populate it.

+### Running over local collection
+Before starting, make sure you have docker and docker-compose installed.

+#### With docker-compose (recommended)
-To run the application, make sure you have docker and docker-compose installed, and have the relevant environment variables stored (speak with the AI team).
+To run the application with one docker-compose command, make sure you have the relevant environment variables stored (speak with the AI team).
 Then run `docker-compose up`.

-You will also need to download data to fill the dashboard dropdowns.
-The code to do this can be found in `notebooks/get_feedback_dimensions.ipynb`
+#### With Docker
+To run locally using Docker, you can run
+` docker run -p 6333:6333 -p 6334:6334 -v $(pwd)/qdrant_storage:/qdrant/storage:z qdrant/qdrant`
+and then run
+`python collection/create_collection.py`
+to populate the local collection, ensuring `QDRANT_HOST` is set to "localhost" in your environment variables.
+This may take a while to run

+You can then run
+`streamlit run app/main.py`
+to run the application locally.

-### A note on Poetry
+## A note on Poetry

 To install dependencies into a new environment, run `poetry install`.
 This will create an environment if one does not already exist, following the naming convention "project-name-py3.XX".